wander1ust/hot-takes/README.md

 <br>

 ## One-Liner
 > See what's sizzling ♨️.
-Can you take the heat? ⽕🔥 ~ 🌶 🥵
+How much heat can you take? ⽕🔥 ~ 🌶 🥵
 <br>

 ## About the project